mmckechney/SqlBuildManager/README.md

 Using the `/Action=Batch` command leverages Azure Batch to permit massively parallel updates across thousands of databases.
 To leverage Azure Batch, you will first need to set up your Batch account.
 The instructions for this can be found [here](SqlBuildManager.Console/AzureBatch.md)

+An excellent tool for viewing and monitoring your Azure batch accounts and jobs can be found here [https://azure.github.io/BatchExplorer/](https://azure.github.io/BatchExplorer/)

 ### Remote

 Using `/Action=Remote`, this method leverages an Azure Cloud Service deployment of the `SqlBuildManager.Services` application.
 This is a legacy method that allows for massively parallel updates.
 It is considered legacy because Azure Cloud Services themselves are a legacy deployment and also because of the effort to deploy and configure the Cloud Service compared to the same capability available via Azure Batch.